BeestoSeesto/Navo.ai/README.md

 ## Author

-**Built by Sisto** - First-year law student at Taft Law School with background in cybersecurity and 10 years crisis counseling experience.
+**Built by Sisto** - First-year law student at Taft Law School with background in cybersecurity.

 This project combines:
 - **Legal education** (understanding what people need explained)